Darin Morgan Cylinder Heads

 • Pressure Recovery Dynamics (Analysis of its effects on power)

-• Piston speed (Are there limits and if so, what are they?)
+• Piston speed (Are there limits?)

 • What is the correct valve job for your application?